Mandurah

 Mandurah hosts an older demographic, ranking in the top quartile nationwide

-Mandurah has a median age of 49, which is higher than Greater Perth's figure of 37 and also above the national average of 38 years.
-The age profile shows that individuals aged 65-74 make up 15.6%, while those aged 5-14 comprise only 8.0%.
-This concentration of 65-74 year-olds is significantly higher than the national figure of 9.4%.
-Between the 2021 Census and present, the 75 to 84 age group has increased from 9.1% to 11.1% of Mandurah's population.
+Mandurah has a median age of 49, which is higher than Greater Perth's figure of 37 and also above the national average of 38.
+The age profile shows that those aged 65-74 make up 15.6% of Mandurah's population, compared to 9.4% nationally.
+Meanwhile, those aged 5-14 constitute only 8.0%, lower than Greater Perth's figure.
+Since the 2021 Census, the 75 to 84 age group has increased from 9.1% to 11.1%.
 Conversely, the 45 to 54 cohort has decreased from 12.4% to 11.3%.
 By 2041, demographic projections indicate significant shifts in Mandurah's age structure.
-Notably, the 75 to 84 group is expected to grow by 72%, reaching 2,247 people from the current 1,304.
-The combined age groups of 65 and above will account for 83% of total population growth, reflecting Mandurah's aging demographic trend.
-Conversely, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.
+The 75 to 84 group is expected to grow by 72%, reaching 2,247 people from 1,307.
+Notably, the combined 65+ age groups will account for 83% of total population growth, reflecting Mandurah's aging demographic profile.
+In contrast, the 0 to 4 and 5 to 14 cohorts are projected to experience population declines.

 Frequently Asked Questions - Age